Georgetown, PA, US

 Entry Information: Entries received by 6/01/2021 will pay a fee of $30 per person for the 6-hr event and $18 for the 3 hour event.
 After that date, the fees are $40 for the 6-hr event, and $25 for the 3-hr event.
 On June 02, 2021, registration will be cut off.
 There will be no on-site registration.
 The 3-hour race is limited to 125 people; the 6-hour race is limited to 125 people.
 Because controls for the two races are completely separate, an individual or team may register for both races.
 ALL registration must be done online using the link provided above.
 There is a $8 discount per person for members of WPOC on the 6-hour event and a $5 discount per person for members of WPOC on the 3-hour event.

 Camping: a group tenting site has been reserved for Friday night and Saturday night.
 It is conveniently located 2 km from event HQ.
 Anyone registered at the event, as well as their family members, are invited to use this camping site.
 The site is primitive and has a max capacity of 60 people.
 There are 8 picnic tables, one fire ring, gravel parking lot, primitive restroom facilities.
 No alcohol allowed.
 A small donation ($5-$10) is being asked to defray the cost of this camping site.
 GPS coordinates: 40°30'58.2"N 80°26'09.6"W (40.516177, -80.435987).
-Take this opportunity to make out of this event an outdoor multi-day vacation.
-The park lake has a swimming beach, and kayak/canoe rental concession.
+Take this event opportunity as a means to transform it into a outdoor multi-day vacation.
+The park lake has a swimming beach, and kayak/canoe rental concession, if you are interested in side activities.
+Bring a story to tell at the campfire, of when you were insurmountably lost, and then, like magic, found your way.
+Just mark your intention to camp on the registration page, so we have an aprox idea on who is camping.

 Sign in to add this to your calendar